Tyrrrz/YoutubeExplode/ReadMe.md

 await youtube.Videos.Streams.DownloadAsync(streamInfo, $"video.{streamInfo.Container}");
 ```

-> ⚠ While it may be tempting to always rely on muxed streams, given that they contain both audio and video, it's important to note that they are very limited in quality (up to 720p30).
+> ⚠ Muxed streams contain both audio and video, but these streams are very limited in quality (up to 720p30).
-> If you want to download a video in highest available quality, you need to resolve the best audio-only and video-only streams separately and then mux them together, which can be accomplished by using the **YoutubeExplode.Converter** package (see below).
+To download video in the highest available quality, you need to resolve the best audio-only and video-only streams separately and then mux them together.
+This can be accomplished by using the **YoutubeExplode.Converter** package (see below).

 #### Downloading video with muxing or conversion

 > ⚠ Downloading with muxing or conversion requires [YoutubeExplode.Converter](https://nuget.org/packages/YoutubeExplode.Converter).

 > ⚠ This package also relies on [FFmpeg](https://ffmpeg.org) CLI, which can be downloaded [here](https://ffbinaries.com/downloads).
-> Ensure that the FFmpeg binary is located in your application's probe directory or on the system's `PATH`, or use one of the overloads to provide a custom location directly.
+Ensure that the FFmpeg binary is located in your application's probe directory or on the system's `PATH`, or use one of the overloads to provide a custom location directly.

 You can download a video with muxing or conversion through one of the extension methods provided on `VideoClient`.
 For example, to download a video in the specified format using highest quality streams, simply call `DownloadAsync(...)` with the video ID and the destination file path: